 You certainly can.
 Stove fans simply require a flat, metal and suitably hot surface to sit on.
 They will work well with wood burning stoves and gas stoves.
 But if in doubt about your chosen make and model, just check with your supplier.

 Can stove fans overheat?

 Yes, if stove fans get too hot, this can damage the motor and lower efficiency or break the fan altogether.
 To prevent this happening, most fans have additional smaller fans called cooling fans at the back of the product, which regulates the temperature of the main fan.
 A further option, is to purchase a stove thermometer, which will accurately monitor the temperature of your stove.

-If your fan gets too hot, you can move it to a cooler point on the stove or remove it altogether and give it a break.
-Even although there are generic temperature guidelines for most stove fans, models may differ in temperature tolerance, so it is important to check this before you make a decision on which one to purchase.
+If your fan gets too hot, you can move it to a cooler point on the stove or remove it and give it a break.
+Even although there are generic temperature guidelines for most stove fans, each model may differ in temperature tolerance, so it is important to check this before you make a decision on which one to purchase.

 Are stove fans loud?